-Properties like hotels are:
+Properties like hotels and small inns are:

 Conducting temperature checks, screen symptoms, and disinfecting luggage in reception areas upon entry.

-Following high standards of cleanliness with thorough housekeeping procedures that follow CDC and EPA standards.
+Adhering to high standards of cleanliness with thorough housekeeping procedures that follow CDC and EPA standards.

 Requiring face coverings for all guests and personnel in public areas.